bob-cd/bob-cd.github.io/pages/concepts/resource.md

 - Using a resource provider details like auth, permissions and in cases like source control, things pertaining to private repositories, user access etc can be offloaded outside of Bob.
 - Multiple instances of Bob can share a resource provider.
-- Pretty much any source of data can be abstracted specially the various VCSes.
+- Pretty much any source of data can be abstracted specially the various Version Control Systems.
 - The Resource Provider can be written in any language, can scale independently of Bob and be registered at runtime with Bob.

 A resource provider **must** be registered with Bob prior to the execution of a Step that needs a resource.

 To register a Resource provider with Bob:
-- Make a `POST` request on the end point `/api/external-resources/<name>` with the body:
+- Make a `POST` request on the end point `/resource-providers/<name>` with the body:
 ```json
 {
   "url": "https://my-awesome-resources.bob.io"
 }
 ```
-- A `200` response from Bob indicates success.
+- A `202` response from Bob indicates success.
-Here <name> is the unique name with which Bob identifies this.
+Here `name` is the unique name with which Bob identifies this.
 The url must be reachable from Bob.

-Conversely a `DELETE` request on `/api/external-resources/<name>` un-registers it from Bob.
+Conversely a `DELETE` request on `/resource-providers/<name>` un-registers it from Bob.

-To list registered resource providers make a `GET` request on `/api/external-resources`.
+To list registered resource providers make a `GET` request on `/resource-providers`.